jlmayorga/openshift-dc-to-deployment/README.md

 - Kubernetes Deployments are the recommended replacement, offering similar functionality with better compatibility.
 - Migrating to Deployments ensures alignment with standard Kubernetes practices and readiness for future OpenShift versions.

-This playbook facilitates a smooth and efficient transition by automating the conversion process.
-It allows organizations to systematically migrate their workloads to Deployments, reducing the risk and effort associated with manual migrations.

 ## Features

 - Automatically identifies and skips reserved OpenShift namespaces